 Addressing drafty windows will allow you to save money on heating your home in time for winter.
 When windows are rotted or damaged beyond long-term repair, replacement is the best option for value.
 But since window replacement can be costly, and not every window requires immediate replacement, you can opt to do a temporary fix instead!

-The first step is pinpointing the location in your home where the draft is originating.
+The first step to fixing drafty windows is pinpointing the location in your home where the draft is originating.
 There is one easy method that can be used to detect a draft in your home.
 First, walk through your home and make sure all of your windows are closed.
 Next, light a candle and hold it next to each window, moving the candle near the seam.
 If the flame flickers then you most likely have an air leak.

 - Weather stripping – This option is affordable and an easy solution for those who love to DIY.
 You can purchase the material for a few dollars per window at your local hardware store.
 Cut the strips to size and fill the gaps between the window sash and jamb.

 - Caulking – Tubes of caulk are inexpensive and with practice, they become easier to use.
-Make sure you caulk the window inside and out, where the window meets the casing and where the casing meets the wall or siding material.
+Make sure to caulk the window inside and out, where the window meets the casing and where the casing meets the wall or siding material.

 - Curtains – Replacing lightweight curtains with a heavier, more insulating curtain material can act as a trap and catch air between the layers of fabric to provide insulation.

-- If your windows do not open or close properly it is usually a sign they are ready to be replaced.
+- If your windows do not open or close properly

 - If your windows have aged 15-20 years